simeononsecurity/simeononsecurity.ch/content/articles/laptop-maintenance_-preventing-overheating-and-expanding-lifespan/index.en.md

 ### Regular Software Updates

 Regular software updates are crucial for maintaining the security and performance of your laptop.
 By keeping your operating system and applications up to date, you can **protect** your laptop from **vulnerabilities** and **exploits** that could be used by **malicious actors**.
 Software updates often include **security patches** and **bug fixes** that address known issues and improve the overall stability of your system.
-Additionally, updating your software can also provide access to new features and enhancements that can enhance your productivity and user experience.
+Also, updating your software can also provide access to new features and enhancements that can enhance your productivity and user experience.

 ### Protective Laptop Cases